Event Contest starts at 10am PT(1800 UTC) Saturday till 12:59pm PT(2059 UTC) Sunday

 (Location: Cedar Creek Park, Eastvale, CA)

-Excitement is in the air and we are in the planning phase working towards Field Day 2021.
-This year we have chosen a location in the city of Eastvale.
-We have secured Cedar Creek Park as our location to host this years event.
+We are in the planning phase working towards Field Day 2022.
+This year we plan to return to the city of Eastvale, Cedar Creek Park as our location to host this years event.
 For more information about what Field Day is all about, check the ARRL website HERE.

 Talk in Frequencies “Simplex” 145.555 and/or “Repeater” AE6TV 449.160, offset -5.0 MHZ, PL tone 77.0